 Ingredients

-- 24 mini phyllo cups 2 packages
+- 24 mini phyllo cups, you'll need 2 packages

 - 1/2 lb French brie or triple cream cheese

-- 2 Tbsp julienned California Sun Dry tomatoes finely chopped
+- 2 Tbsp sun-dried tomatoes, finely chopped

 - 24 fresh small fresh sage leaves

-- 2 Tbsp canola oil divided
+- 2 Tbsp canola oil, divided

-- Balsamic vinegar for serving
+- Balsamic vinegar, for serving

 Instructions

-- Place frozen phyllo cups on a rimmed baking sheet.
-Fill each with about 1 tsp brie each, then top with 1/4 tsp of sun dried tomatoes per cup.
+- Bake the phyllo and brie.
+Preheat oven to 350F.
+Place frozen phyllo cups on a rimmed baking sheet.
+Fill each with about 1 tsp Brie each, then top with ¼ tsp of chopped sun dried tomatoes per cup.
 Bake for 13-15 minutes, or until cheese has melted and phyllo has browned a bit.
 Remove and transfer cups to a wire rack.

 Let us know your thoughts!